 How do hosting providers affect SEO?

 I have been dealing with hosting providers for years and I must say that overall my experience was not so good.
-The reason is not because the hosting providers were not good (some of them were terrible actually) but because the hosting packages I have chosen where not appropriate of my websites and certainly were not good for SEO.
+The reason is not that the hosting providers were not good (some of them were terrible actually) but because the hosting packages I have chosen were not appropriate for my websites and certainly were not good for SEO.

-Speed: Fast websites gain an additional SEO benefit compared to websites that are not so fast.
-Actually speed is one of the SEO factors that is known (go through our SEO checklist for more known factors), so there is no doubt that it can affect your rankings.
+Fast websites gain an additional SEO benefit compared to websites that are not so fast.
+Actually, speed is one of the SEO factors that is known (go through our SEO checklist for more known factors), so there is no doubt that it can affect your rankings.